Grimxjoke/Size/report.md

 ```
 </details>

 ## Tools Used

 Manual Review

 ## Recommended Mitigation Steps
 There are a few options to mitigate:
-- Remove bad offers (limit orders) from the order book
+- Remove bad offers (limit orders) from the order book.
-- Mechanism to blacklist bad acttors
+- Implement a mechanism to blacklist bad actors.
-- Allow collateralized limit orders only
+- Allow collateralized limit orders only.

-# M1 loan and borrow offers are not being reset after the user deposit has been used for lending/borrowing leaving stale orders on the order book
+# Loan and Borrow Offers Are Not Being Reset After the User Deposit Has Been Used, Leaving Stale Orders on the Order Book

-Once a legitimate user adds a loan or borrow offer to the order book, other users can user the market order functions to fulfill that order.<br> Once a user deposit has been consumed to fulfill other orders, the offer still reamins in the order book, creating stale orders which cannot be fulfilled.
+Once a legitimate user adds a loan or borrow offer to the order book, other users can use the market order functions to fulfill that order.
+Once a user's deposit has been consumed to fulfill other orders, the offer still remains in the order book, creating stale orders which cannot be fulfilled.

 ## POC